Unfulfillable inventory is often ignored by sellers. It is that awful moment of truth when you debate just what you can do with all those products.

 Log in to your Amazon account and navigate far right, and select Settings/Fulfillment by Amazon.
 Then just scroll down to Automated unfulfillable settings.
 You want to select Enable, Weekly, and Return.

 Don’t tick the Refurbishment option!
-This is a disaster for most sellers, as it gives Amazon OK to carry out the following make good your product and resell it.
+This is a disaster for most sellers, as it gives Amazon OK to carry out the following to make good your product and resell it.

 Depending on the item, Amazon can re-tape, re-glue, and re-staple boxes; remove excessive tape, non-product labels, and stickers; and re-box branded and unbranded corrugated boxes.
 Shoes and apparel refurbishment can include steaming and removing stains and odors.